snkty8/BellyButton_Biodiversity/README.md

 ## Overview

 Speculations have been made that synthetic beef can be synthesized from a certain bacteria found in the human belly button.
-The purpose of this project was to create a dashbaord to visualize the Belly Button Bacterial Data for each volunteer.
-Specifically, each volunteer should be able to identify the top ten bacterial species in thier belly buttons.
+The purpose of this project was to create a dashbaord to visualize the Belly Button Bacterial Data for volunteer.
+Each volunteer should be able to identify the top ten bacterial species in thier belly buttons.
 This way, if imporbable Beef identifies a species as a candidate to manufacture synthetic beef, volunteers will be able to identify whether that species is found in their navel.

 ## Results